Can I Use My Flex Card for Transportation Services?

 Below are five key advantages to rideshare services:

-2. Accessibility: Rideshare drivers pick you up at your home and take you to your destination, which is especially helpful if you have mobility challenges.
+- Accessibility: Rideshare drivers pick you up at your home and take you to your destination, which is especially helpful if you have mobility challenges.
 Depending on where you live, some service providers even allow you to request wheelchair-accessible vehicles.
-For Uber, in some select markets, Uber WAV is available.
-Otherwise, Uber riders who use folding wheelchairs can request a ride in all other options available through the Uber app.
-Uber drivers are expected to accommodate riders using walkers, canes, folding wheelchairs, or other assistive devices.
+Two leading companies, Lyft and Uber, profess a commitment to accessibility.
+Look for “assisted ride” (or similar) options to be paired with a driver who can help with walkers, canes, folding wheelchairs, or other assistive devices.

-5. Safety: Most rideshare companies, like Uber, screen their drivers, and generally perform repeat screenings on a regular basis.
+- Safety: Most rideshare companies, like Uber, prescreen their drivers, and generally perform repeat screenings on a regular basis.
 Features like real-time GPS tracking and in-app emergency buttons add another layer of reassurance for older adults.

 How do rideshare services work with my flex card?